damianhakert/damianhakert.github.io/source/_posts/2015-09-14-remote-agile-at-gitlab.markdown

 A large part of everything we build in terms of features is based on feedback from the community and customers.

-When a request comes in through support or sales from a customer, the person receiving this request creates an issue to discuss the request.
+When a request comes in from a customer (through support or sales usually), the person receiving this request creates an issue to discuss it.
-They are also responsible for mentioning relevant parties.
+They are responsible for mentioning relevant parties.
 For most features that is the product manager, CTO, and any developers or other people that might be interested in this feature.